noorwachid/nira/readme.md

 # Nira
 YAML without unnecesary features

-No JSON syntax
+- No JSON subset

-No multiple document in a single file
+- No keywords

-No keyword
+- Only 1 document in 1 file

-Only 3 data type: string, list (vector of Node), and dictionary (unordered_map of string and Node)
+- Only 3 data types: string, list (vector of Node), and dictionary (unordered_map of string and Node)

 #### API
 ~~~ cpp